UoB-COMSM0166/2026-group-27/README.md

 <br>

-These features make the boss fight more engaging and challenging.
-The player is forced to constantly move and attack the boss, rather than simply avoiding the enemy.
-This makes the final level feel more intense and rewarding compared to the previous levels.
+These features make the boss fight more challenging compared to the enemies from previous levels, as the player is forced to constantly move, focus on timing and spatial awareness while attacking the boss, rather than simply avoiding it.

 ### 5.3.1 Objectives and Motivations